Home

 Serverless-requests

-We don't store the state in functions, we can't use global variables, we can't store anything on the hard disk (technically it's possible, but it doesn't make sense and goes against the concept itself), we can only use external things — external database, external cache, external storage, etc. Thanks to this, there are no problems with horizontal scaling when there are a load and number of requests.
-And all this allows us to stop paying attention to the infrastructure and engage in real code writing and business logic of the application.
+We don't store the state in functions, we can't use global variables, we can't store anything on the hard disk (technically it's possible, but it doesn't make sense and goes against the concept itself), we can only use external things — external database, external cache, external storage, etc. Thanks to this, there are no problems with horizontal scaling when there is a load and a number of requests.
+All this allows us to stop paying attention to the infrastructure and engage in real code writing and the business logic of the application.

 There are disadvantages, of course.

-It is evident that using a third-party service can let you lead to lesser system control.
+It is evident that using a third-party service can lead you to lesser system control.
 It is because you will be unable to understand the whole system properly.
-Basically it leads to limitations on what you're able to use in your application.
+Basically, it leads to limitations on what you're able to use in your application.

 Another disadvantage is that the price of excellent scalability is that until your function is called, it does not launch.
-And when you need to run it, it can take up to a few seconds (cold start), which can be critical to your business/application.
+When you need to run it, it can take up to a few seconds (cold start), which can be critical to your business/application.

 What can be implemented in such an infrastructure?